 I’ve had depression for almost as long as I’ve been alive.
 I was suicidal at the age of eight (Suicidal Child).
-So you can mark off depression as a yes, and anxiety as well, which developed around the same time I got my dreads, but was drug-induced (Drug-Induced Psychosis And My Anxiety Disorders).
+So you can mark off depression as a yes, and anxiety as well, which developed around the same time I got my dreads but was drug-induced (The Unusual Link Between Drug-Induced Psychosis And My Anxieties).

 I never had a problem with my hair and my hair destroying behaviours until I got my dreads.
 Before that, I’d always had a shaved head.
 Getting my dreads opened up a new unforeseen ethnic identity problem that would consume me and destroy my hair.

 It caused me to pull the loose hairs sticking out of my dreads in order to remove the fuzz and it caused me to over tighten my dreads: the results of which cost me my hair.

 My head hitting was a compulsive behaviour through and through.
 The rest of my hair destroying behaviours were clearly BDD.
 But was the compulsive head hitting behaviour a compulsive BDD behaviour?
 Quite possibly.